Two police officers mobbed to death in Sierra Leone | Africanews

 Two police officers were killed Wednesday when protesters descended into clashes between security forces and youth demanding the president resign, because of "economic hardship".

+Women who had gathered in the city centre Wednesday morning, holding placards, later fled the scene as tensions rose.

+Dozens of protestors had been arrested, police said.
 A health worker at a hospital in Freetown said dozens of people had been injured.

 In the Kissy neighbourhood in the east end of the city, demonstrators threw rocks and sticks at security forces, who fired tear gas in their direction, an AFP reporter saw.